suryapa1/agents-ai/README.md

 # Implementing AI Agents in Python
-## Using LangChain, LlamaIndex, Smolagents and pairing with RAG
+## Using frameworks, MCP, and RAG for agentic AI

 Repository for Implementing AI Agents in Python hands-on workshop